mmilano/zoom/readme.md

 ```

-5. Open to the demo webserver.
+5. Browse to the local webserver to view the demo page

 ```
 http://localhost:9999